Sk3llington/Elastic_Stack_Server/README.md

 Next, we want to confirm that `metricbeat` is functioning.
 To do so we will run a linux stress test.

-* Generating a high amount of CPU usage on the our web servers (Web-1, Web-2 and Web-3) and confirm that Kibana is collecting the data.
+* Generating a high amount of CPU usage on our web servers (Web-1, Web-2 and Web-3) and confirming that Kibana is collecting the data.

 1. From our Jump Box, we start our Ansible container with the follow command: